 The EduExo kit started as a side project, and has been in development since 2016.
 After a successful Kickstarter campaign in June 2017, we finished the development and officially released the EduExo in October 2017.
-For distribution, we incorporated our company Beyond Robotics GmbH and the EduExo is now availabe in our online shop to interested users, schools and universities.
+For distribution, we incorporated our company Beyond Robotics GmbH and the EduExo is now availabe in our online shop to interested students, hobbyists, schools and universities.

 This website (www.eduexo.com) started as a platform to inform about the EduExo project and the EduExo robotics kit.
 It has been extended beyond the